ckeditor/ckeditor4-docs/docs/features/exporttopdf/README.md

 Images and {@linkapi CKEDITOR.config.exportPdf_stylesheets stylesheets} can be attached to the editor using relative URLs, but before the data is sent to the HTML to PDF converter service, such links are converted to absolute ones.

-In some cases it will mean that the data will not be accessible by the server (e.g. if it is referenced locally or through the intranet).
+In some cases it can mean that the data will not be accessible by the server (e.g. if it is referenced locally or through the intranet).
 You should remember to expose such assets publicly or use absolute URLs to publicly available assets.

-For images it is possible to use [Base64-encoded images](https://pdf-converter.cke-cs.com/docs#section/Images/Insert-base64-encoded-image) instead.
+For images, it is possible to use [Base64-encoded images](https://pdf-converter.cke-cs.com/docs#section/Images/Insert-base64-encoded-image) instead.
 Also the {@linkapi CKEDITOR.config.baseHref `CKEDITOR.config.baseHref`} option may come in handy here to set the base path for editor assets to a different URL than the editor itself.

 ### Custom CSS Rules